Code-Institute-Submissions/ci-propt-studios/README.md

 The idea is to implement a back-end for scheduling clients & bookings at a later date.

-The Contact us form curretnly has no action, no email gets sent after the button is clicked.
-The idea is to implement automatic email sending to trainer's emails after the user submits the form.
+The Contact us form currently has no action, no email gets sent after the button is clicked.
+The idea is to implement automatic email sending to the trainer's emails after the user submits the form.

 After professional photographs are done, the stock photographs currently on the website would be replaced.
 Actual social media profile links of trainers have intentionally been left out.